AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/05-Learning/05-Learning.markdown

 How does this simple line relate to the learning mechanism of a neural network?
 The backpropagation algorithm is directly based on this mechanism but at a larger scale.
 In this example we look for two values (`a` and `b`), in a neural networks we could look for thousands or millions of values, which correspond to the weights and biases.

 Let's come back to the points and lines example.
-Our original problem is to find the straight line that is the closest to the red point.
+Our original problem is to find the straight line that is the closest to the red points.
 This problem can therefore be translated into looking for `a` and `b` that minimize the MSE value.
 Looking for these two values manually is rather tedious and laborious.
 The natural next step is automatically finding the `a` and `b` that minimize the loss function.
 No need to say how much programers do like to automatize everything :-)

 ## Gradient Descent